Immigrants’ Right to Sue

 Another reason why immigrants do not get their just compensation is that many of them have erroneous beliefs about the consequences of filing suit.
 They may think that their lack of financial resources would interfere with their ability to proceed with a lawsuit.
 It comes as a shock to many that getting a case evaluated by an attorney is free of cost.
 Also, in Korea and many other countries, contingency fee arrangements, where a law firm advances the fees and expenses, simply do not exist.
 In addition, immigrants may fear that a lawsuit will take up too much of their time, not knowing that a typical civil lawsuit does not require much active involvement at all on the plaintiff’s part.
 Other than during a deposition, which is usually a one-day event, the defendants’ attorneys are generally forbidden from speaking with the plaintiff.
 Moreover, when a client speaks with a personal injury attorney, that conversation is protected from disclosure by an attorney-client privilege.
 This means that immigration status and other information cannot be disclosed to others without the client’s consent.

-A fear of the judicial system is understandable.
+Fear of the judicial system is understandable.
 Immigrants may feel overwhelmed and confused by the court system.
 Undocumented immigrants may also worry that filing a personal injury claim might result in their arrest and deportation.
-But it is important for all immigrants to understand that they do have rights to sue for compensation for injuries caused by the negligence or wrongdoing of others.
+But it is important for all immigrants to understand that they do have the right to sue for compensation for injuries caused by the negligence or wrongdoing of others.
 Under the 14th Amendment to the United States Constitution,

 “Nor shall any State deprive any person of life, liberty, or property without due process of law; nor deny to any person within its jurisdiction the equal protection of the laws.”